 • in production or auxiliary premises;

-• in non-standard storage facilities (under inflatable, openwork and hinged structures);
+• in non-standard warehouse structures (under inflatable, openwork and hanging structures);

-• in reservoirs, reservoirs, tanks and other ground and underground specially equipped containers;
+• in reservoirs, storage tanks, tanks and other above-ground and underground specially equipped containers;

 • in wagons, tanks, trolleys, on platforms and other mobile vehicles;

-• on open areas adapted for waste storage.
+• in open areas adapted for waste storage.

-Accumulation and temporary storage of industrial waste in the production area is carried out according to the workshop principle or centrally.
+The accumulation and temporary storage of industrial waste on the production site is carried out on a workshop basis or centrally.

-The conditions for collection and accumulation are determined by the hazard class of the waste, the method of packaging, taking into account the state of aggregation and the reliability of the container.
+The conditions for collection and accumulation are determined by the hazard class of the waste, the packaging method, taking into account the physical state and reliability of the container.”

-Specific requirements for places of temporary accumulation of waste can be found in regional documents.
-For example, consider the Decree of the Government of Moscow dated 12.12.2006 No. 981-PP “On approval of uniform environmental requirements for the arrangement of places for temporary storage of production and consumption waste by environmental organizations of the city of Moscow on occupied land plots”, which specifies all the requirements of SanPiN 2.1.7.1322-03 .
+Specific requirements for temporary waste storage sites can be found in regional documents.
+As an example, let us consider the Moscow government decree No. 981-PP dated December 12, 2006 “On approval of uniform environmental requirements for the arrangement of temporary storage sites for production and consumption waste by environmental organizations of the city of Moscow on occupied land plots", which specifies all the requirements of SanPiN 2.1.7.1322-03.

-According to the specified resolution, for the storage of waste of 1-3 hazard classes, depending on their properties, it is necessary to use closed or sealed containers:
+According to this decree, for storing waste of hazard classes 1-3, depending on their properties, it is necessary to use closed or sealed containers:

 • metal or plastic containers, chests, boxes, etc.;